ibm-cloud-docs/power-iaas/faq.md

 [^footnote2]: Install [insserv package](/docs/sap?topic=sap-power-vs-set-up-power-instances#power-vs-addtl-sw-sles-sap) as a prerequisite.

 <!--Q2-->
 The S1022 systems support RHEL 8.4 (and later) and SLES 15 SP3 (and later) versions.
-The RHEL 9.2 stock images can be deployed on the systems that has core-to-vCPU ratio set to 1:10 or greater.
-[JIRA-PPC-4873 update end]{: tag-teal}
+The RHEL 9.2 stock images can be deployed on the systems that has cores-to-virtual core ratio set to 1:10 or greater.
 {: note}

 <!--Q2-->